 The Himalayan country Nepal is amazing all year round.
 You can come for visits in any season.
 The variations of land topography, climatic condition, and ethnic diversity make Nepal a lucrative place for the visit.
 In February, the temperature is cold but you should not overlook the views it provides.

-Spring and Autumn mark best trekking seasons in the Himalayas.
-But winter trekking also offers the great trekking experience in Nepal.
+Spring and Autumn mark the best trekking seasons in the Himalayas.
+But winter trekking also offers a great trekking experience in Nepal.
 The best part of trekking in February is you can get the spectacular view of mountains under the clear sky.
 You can walk in perfect solitude to the amazing landscapes.

 You may also like:

 The temperature of day and night varies with the destination and altitude you choose to trek.
-Kathmandu valley is pretty hot during days and not too cold during nights.
+Kathmandu valley is pretty hot during days and not too cold during night.
 While on the high hill, days are humid and nights chilly.